Recycle-Trash-Compost-Depositor/RTC-Dispose/README.md

   5. Helped teammates when they ran into issues
   6. Helped update code in about me
   7. Fact-checked claims on the website

+## Javion Documentation

+  1. Created the Figma outline
+  2. Projected the website MVP
+  3. Assisted others in various tasks along the website